anushri-sharma/Google-IT-Support-Certificate/Course 3 -Operating Systems and You: Becoming a Power User/Module 3 - Package and Software Management/README.md

 ------

-App Store apps: A Package Manager that acts as a repository
+**App Store apps**: A Package Manager that acts as a repository

-App store repository: A app store service that also acts as a repository
+**App store repository**: A app store service that also acts as a repository

-App stores: A central managed marketplace for app developers to publish and sell mobile apps
+**App stores:** A central managed marketplace for app developers to publish and sell mobile apps

-APPX: An APPX is another way to package contents of a le to act like a unit of distribution
+**APPX**: An APPX is another way to package contents of a le to act like a unit of distribution

-Archive: An archive is comprised of one or more les that are compressed into a single le" for verb agreement
+**Archive:** An archive is comprised of one or more les that are compressed into a single le" for verb agreement

 Block devices: A system that acts like USB drives and hard drive by transmiing data